Auckland Island, New Zealand: Best Things to Do – Top Picks

 Local Secrets and Hidden Gems

 If you’re looking for a unique tour, consider kayaking at Moke Lake.
-This 3.5-hour experience costs $169 NZD per person and lets you connect with nature in a tranquil setting24.
+This 3.5-hour experience costs $169 NZD per person and lets you connect with nature in a tranquil setting.
 These activities are perfect for those who want to escape the crowds and immerse themselves in the beauty of this region.

 Connect with Nature and Wildlife

 Experience the thrill of encountering local animals in their natural habitat.
-The ferry to Stewart Island, known for its rich biodiversity, costs $110 NZD each way and takes around one hour24.
+The ferry to Stewart Island, known for its rich biodiversity, costs $110 NZD each way and takes around one hour.
 Here, you can spot rare birds and marine life, making it a must-visit for nature enthusiasts.

-For a shorter adventure, the scenic drive from Queenstown to Glenorchy is 44 kilometers long and offers breathtaking views of mountains and lakes24.
+For a shorter adventure, the scenic drive from Queenstown to Glenorchy is 44 kilometers long and offers breathtaking views of mountains and lakes.
 This tour is ideal for those who prefer a relaxed yet rewarding experience.

 Practical Tips for Your Adventure